redus/spark-ec2/README.md

     Amazon EC2 access key ID and secret access key.
 These can be obtained from the [AWS homepage](http://aws.amazon.com/) by clicking Account > Security Credentials > Access Credentials.
+-   (hack) get boto 2.48.0 from pypi and put it on lib/.
+Rename as boto-2.34.0.
+    This bypasses us-east-2 error bug.

 ## Launching a Cluster